-Income from the Port's investments in the Intermodal Container Transfer Facility Joint Powers Authority (ICTF) increased 9.5% to \$4.9 million for fiscal year 2002.
+Income from the Port's investments in the Intermodal Container Transfer Facility Joint Powers Authority (ICTF) and other entities decreased 24.3% to \$3.7 million for fiscal year 2003.
+The decrease reflects the lower container throughput handled by ICTF in FY 2003.